AllstaRawR/FILFY/README.md

   * I don't even need to start on dragons.
 Sure, there's `Deadly Dragons` and `Diverse Dragons`, but have you heard of `Infinite Dragon Variants`?
 We have it all folks.
   * Sadly, `Fury` does not allow you to tame dragons.
 I think?
 * Thankfully, there is a lot of both weapon types and magic spells, meaning you will eventually be able to slay all the baddies.
 Or you can cast a waterwalking spell from `Mysticism` or `Apocalypse` and laugh as your enemies try to swim to you.
 You do you.
+* If those baddies do successfully end you, `Stay In The Fight` allows you to, well, stay in the fight, but at a cost.

 #### Exploration